brikis98/lilac/README.md

 ## Step 2: the client

 The server renders as much of the data as is available and returns a partially complete page to the client.
-At this point, the client's browser uses [nowjs](http://nowjs.com/) to open a socket back to the server (using whatever 'socket' technology is available in the current browser) and requests the remaining data (identified in the cookie via collection.id):
+At this point, the client's browser uses [nowjs](http://nowjs.com/) to open a socket back to the server - using whatever 'socket' technology is available in the current browser - and requests the remaining data (identified in the cookie via collection.id):

     // public/javascripts/lilac.js